Higashi-Kohama Station: Station and platforms

 In order to handle two trains simultaneously, Higashi-Kohama Station is a single island platform with a track on each side.

 Environs

 The Sumiyoshi Higashi-Kohama Post Office is located about 100m southwest of Higashi-Kohama Station.
 Osaka Municipal Higashi-Kohama Elementary School is about 200m northeast of the station, with Sumiyoshi Junior High School and Sumiyoshi Elementary School just beyond that.
-Japan National Route 26 is accessible about 300m west of the station, and Osaka Prefectural Route 5 (Osaka-Kōyao Route) is about 550m north.
+Japan National Route 26 is accessible about 300m west of the station, and Osaka Prefectural Route 5 (Osakakō-Yao Route) is about 550m north.

-Connecting service

-In addition to the Hankai Line, Higashi-Kohama Station is served by the Osaka Shiei Red Bus.